tidymass/tidymass-website/content/en/macos/trials-tasks-templates.md

 [Tutorial contents](/macos/) · Applies to: 0.1.65

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/macos-trials-tasks-templates-en.svg" caption="Trial settings before a full run.
+Numbers show the reading order; this is a schematic." >}}

+In macOS 0.1.65, select representative trial samples and inspect the trial result.
+The trial label distinguishes this from a formal workflow result.
+Restore the desired settings before the full run.
+Templates transfer parameter drafts, so reselect input paths, databases and comparison groups in the new project.

 ## Try parameters on a small subset

 Open **Workflows → Raw data processing → Analysis settings → Parameter trial** after importing files.